Quality health care and trauma services with compassion and respect.

-SFGH is the city’s busiest emergency room and the only trauma center providing life-saving care to the 1.5 million adults and children of San Francisco and northern San Mateo County.
+SFGH is the city's busiest emergency room and the only Level One trauma center providing life-saving care to the 1.5 million adults and children of San Francisco and northern San Mateo County.
 We treat more than 3,900 trauma patients annually with a comprehensive range of resources on hand 24-hours a day, including trauma surgeons specializing in orthopedic, general, and neurosurgery, anesthesiologists and other specialists.
-In 2011, SFGH became the first hospital in the country to be certified for a Traumatic Brain Injury program.
+In 2011, SFGH became the first acute hospital in the country to be certified for a Traumatic Brain Injury program.

 A top academic medical center

 SFGH and the University of California, San Francisco School of Medicine (UCSF) have been partners in public health since 1872, attracting physicians who are leaders in their fields and making SFGH one of the nation’s top academic medical centers, training tomorrow’s providers.
 The research conducted at SFGH has led to many important breakthroughs in the area of HIV/AIDS, the effects of smoking and the treatment of tuberculosis, just to name a few.
 The UCSF research programs at SFGH are awarded around $160 million annually, and have resulted in real time benefits to our patients by offering the best care that medical science has to offer.